200-DevelopersFound/Havo/README.md

 ## Getting Started

-A mobile application used to convert handwriting to speech via Machine Learning.
-It uses the same technology that powers handwriting recognition in Gboard, Google Translate, and the Quick, Draw! game.
-This application is for the people who are unable to speak, by helping them save their daily conversation in the form of phrases.
-It provides additional authentication feature to help the user secure their data and can be logged in from multiple devices<br>
+The mobile application serves a crucial purpose by leveraging Machine Learning technology to convert handwritten text into speech.
+This technology, also employed by popular platforms like Gboard, Google Translate, and the Quick, Draw! game, ensures accurate recognition of the user's handwriting.
+The application is specifically designed for individuals who are unable to speak, allowing them to save their daily conversations as phrases.

+In addition to its core functionality, the application offers an authentication feature to enhance data security.
+Users can register and log in to their accounts, providing an extra layer of protection for their stored data.
+Furthermore, the application supports multiple device logins, enabling users to access their account and phrases from different devices seamlessly.
+This flexibility and convenience cater to the needs of individuals who rely on the application as an essential part of their communication process.<br>

 ### APK